Film: Demolition Man

 - Dark-Skinned Blond: Simon Phoenix.
 Of course, he dyed it.

-- Destructive Saviour: Spartan's nickname.
-It's one of the reasons why he's put into cryofreeze as well.
+- Destructive Saviour: Heavily lampshaded with Spartan's nickname also being the film's title.
+It's also one of the reasons why he's put into cryofreeze as well.

 - Didn't See That Coming

-- Cocteau reprogrammed Simon so that he wouldn't kill him, but didn't anticipate that Simon would have someone else do it.
+- Cocteau reprogrammed Phoenix so that he wouldn't kill him, but didn't anticipate that Phoenix would find an obvious workaround: have someone else do it.
 Way to not see that one.
 Simon lampshades it.

 - Double Take: Spartan does this a few times.
 First outside the museum when he spots a periscope, and again after getting the topless wrong number.